Here is a listing of our Activity Directors and their departmental activities

 Dr. Anissa Buckner, Biology

-Title III was partially responsible for extensive renovations to Kountz-Kyle Hall, helping to make the building more compliant with ADA regulations, installing an elevator, upgrading the auditorium as a lecture hall and classroom, and improving the HVAC system in the building.
-This is an ongoing activity.
+Title III is a significant contributor toward extensive renovations to Kountz-Kyle Hall, helping to make the building more compliant with ADA regulations, installing an elevator, upgrading the auditorium as a lecture hall and classroom, and improving the HVAC system in the building.
+This work is planned to be completed in three phases:

 Dr. Charles Colen, Jr., Industrial Technology, Management, and Applied Engineering